-Proposals for grants for the period 1 April 2023 to 31 March 2024 are now invited.
+Proposals for grants for the period 1 April 2024 to 31 March 2025 are now invited.
 This process excludes racing fixture-related items such as prize money, raceday services grants or items falling within HBLB's veterinary science and education budget, which have their own processes.

-This document provides guidance as to how to make a grant application and how those applications will be assessed by HBLB, with final decisions taken by the HBLB Board.
+This document provides guidance on making a grant application and how those applications are assessed by HBLB, with final decisions taken by the HBLB Board.